freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 - You can run ``sdw-admin --configure`` to now import the *Journalist Interface* details and complete configuration.

   Alternatively, follow the steps below to do so manually.
-Once both Submission Key and *Journalist Interface* details are imported, proceed with :ref:`configuring the workstation<manual_configure>`.
+Once both *Submission Private Key* and *Journalist Interface* details are imported, proceed with :ref:`configuring the workstation<manual_configure>`.

 .. _manual_copy_journalist: